What are Some of the Dangers of Steroid Injections?

 Any time you have any kind of injection, you are at risk of complications.
 Steroid injections create additional complications as well as the risk of infections.
 The real question is “Are there alternatives to these injections?”

 Several months ago, I twisted my knee getting out of my seat on an airplane.
-It was immediately sore, and I started using my PEMF therapy as soon as I got home.
-I even walked every day – 3 miles, as I usually do, using a SomaPulse under a knee brace.
-Still, I had discomfort when I placed any pressure on my knee, so I went in for an MRI, which revealed a mild ACL strain and a slightly torn lateral meniscus.
+It was immediately sore, and I started using my PEMF (Pulsed Electromagnetic Field) therapy as soon as I got home.
+I even walked every day – 3 miles, as I usually do, using a MicroPulse under a knee brace.
+About a month later, I still had discomfort when I placed any pressure on my knee, so I went in for an MRI, which revealed a mild ACL strain and a slightly torn lateral meniscus.

 I saw a well known orthopedic surgeon, who told me not to do anything strenuous.
 He offered me a steroid injection for my knee.
 I declined, saying I would continue with my PEMF therapy instead.
 As expected, he scowled at my choice.